Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Eyewash/shower stations should draw attention to themselves.
 Emergency equipment should feature prominent signs with large letters, stand in a well-lit area, and be painted with bright colors.

 The Occupational Safety and Health Administration (OSHA) does not provide much detail about emergency eyewash and shower installations.
-Instead, OSHA letters of interpretation state that these installations must meet the specifications of American National Standards Institute (ANSI) Z358.1, Emergency Eyewash and Shower Equipment.
-OSHA has also released OSHA STD 1-8.2, Instruction on eye wash and body flushing facilities in storage battery charging and maintenance areas.
-These two documents generally require:
+Instead, OSHA letters of interpretation state that these installations must meet the specifications of American National Standards Institute (ANSI) / International Safety Equipment Association (ISEA) Z358.1, American National Standard for Emergency Eyewash and Shower Equipment.
+OSHA has also released OSHA STD 01-08-002, an instruction on eyewash and body flushing facilities in storage battery charging and maintenance areas.
+These two documents generally call for:

 Notes: